stellarweek-winefi1/wine-fi/contracts_winefi/README.md

 └── README.md
 ```

 - New Soroban contracts can be put in `contracts`, each in their own directory.
-There is already a `hello_world` contract in there to get you started, plus the `wine_lot_manager` contract used by VineFi.
+There is already a `hello_world` contract in there to get you started, plus the `wine_lot_manager` contract used by Winefy.
 - `wine_lot_manager`: manages wine lot metadata and enforces supply caps for each tokenized batch (init, mint, and sale accounting helpers).

 ## Common Commands